apple/turicreate/userguide/activity_classifier/export_coreml.md

     self.addAccelSampleToDataArray(accelSample: accelerometerData)
 }
 ```
-For simplicity  - we only show here setting the accelerometer’s block handler.
+For simplicity, we only show here setting the accelerometer’s block handler.

 #### Aggregating sensor readings
-Whenever a new reading has been received from the sensor - we will add it to our `prediction_window` long data array.
+Whenever a new reading has been received from the sensor, we will add it to our `prediction_window` long data array.
-When the array is full - the application is ready to call the model and get a new activity prediction.
+When the array is full, the application is ready to call the model and get a new activity prediction.

 ```swift
 func addAccelSampleToDataArray (accelSample: CMAccelerometerData) {